Trump’s longtime accountant testifies to N.Y. grand jury in criminal probe

 Spokespeople for Vance and New York Attorney General Letitia James (D), who is collaborating with Vance on the criminal probe, declined to comment.
 So did attorneys for Bender and Trump, and spokespeople for Mazars and Deutsche Bank.

-There are two separate, long-running investigations of Trump’s financial practices in New York state.
+There are two separate long-running investigations of Trump’s financial practices in New York state.

 One is led by James, the attorney general, and it is civil in nature — meaning it could end in a lawsuit.
 In that investigation, James has already interviewed top Trump Organization employees, including Weisselberg and Trump’s son Eric, according to court documents.
 She is now seeking to take a deposition of Trump himself in early January.